Worldsheet Realization of the Refined Topological String: Conclusion

 \section{Conclusion}

-In this work, we proposed and studied a series of $\mathcal{N}=2$ topological amplitudes that compute generalized F-terms of the type ${\cal F}_{g,n}W^{2g}\Upsilon^{2n}$ in the effective supergravity action, where $W$ is the chiral Weyl superfield and $\Upsilon$ is a vector superfield defined as an $\mathcal{N}=2$ chiral projection of a particular anti-chiral vector multiplet ${\bar U}$.
-We calculated ${\cal F}_{g,n}$ exactly at one loop level in the Heterotic and Type I superstring compactified on $K3\times T^2$, where $U$ is the usual complex structure modulus of the torus $T^2$.
-We showed that, in the field theory limit near an $SU(2)$ enhancement point in the string moduli space, they correctly reproduce the perturbative part of the Nekrasov partition function, by identifying the two deformation parameters $\epsilon_-$ and $\epsilon_+$ with the constant field-strength backgrounds for the anti-self-dual graviphoton and self-dual gauge field of the ${\bar U}$ vector multiplet, respectively.
-Moreover, the $U$ modulus dependence reproduces the radius deformation of the Nekrasov-Okounkov expression associated to the $\Omega$-background.
+In this work, we proposed and studied a series of $\mathcal{N}=2$ topological amplitudes that compute generalized F-terms of the type ${\cal F}_{g,n}W^{2g}\Upsilon^{2n}$ in the effective supergravity action, where $W$ is the chiral Weyl superfield and $\Upsilon$ is a vector superfield defined as an $\mathcal{N}=2$ chiral projection of a particular anti-chiral vector multiplet ${\bar T}$.
+We calculated ${\cal F}_{g,n}$ exactly at one-loop level in the Heterotic and Type I superstring compactified on $K3\times T^2$, where $T$ is the usual K\"ahler modulus of the torus $T^2$.
+We showed that, in the field theory limit near an $SU(2)$ enhancement point in the string moduli space, they correctly reproduce the perturbative part of the Nekrasov partition function, by identifying the two deformation parameters $\epsilon_-$ and $\epsilon_+$ with the constant field-strength backgrounds for the anti-self-dual graviphoton and self-dual gauge field of the ${\bar T}$ vector multiplet, respectively.
+Moreover, the $U$-modulus dependence reproduces the radius deformation of the Nekrasov-Okounkov expression associated to the $\Omega$-background.
 Upon setting $n=0$, these couplings reduce to the well-known topological amplitudes \cite{Antoniadis:1993ze} which compute the partition function of the (unrefined) topological string.
 Therefore, the $\mathcal{F}_{g,n}$ exhibit a number of properties that are expected from a worldsheet realization of the refined higher genus topological string partition function.
+We would also like to mention that the one-loop string amplitude discussed in this paper can be represented as a field-theory-like Schwinger integral along the lines of Gopakumar-Vafa \cite{Gopakumar:1998ii,Gopakumar:1998jq}.
+This is most easily seen by unfolding the fundamental domain of the worldsheet torus along the lines of \cite{Angelantonj:2011br}, and then rewriting the result in terms of traces over the Fock space of the worldsheet CFT.